Perspective | Bob Saget’s wholesome gift of a dirty mouth

 Andrea Barber, who played Kimmy Gibbler on “Full House,” wrote on Instagram on Sunday that Saget had “the biggest heart in Hollywood.”
 He may have also had the filthiest mouth.
 Perhaps Conan O’Brien said it best, just before Saget told a story about an aroused donkey who (partially) resembled “a pepper mill”: “You’re a good guy, but your mind goes sometimes to dirty places.”

 It wasn’t just that he played a genial guy on TV.
 By seemingly all accounts, he was one of the nicest people in show business.
 After his death, “Raising Dad” actress Kat Dennings called him “the loveliest man,” adding “I was his TV daughter for one season and he was always so kind and protective.”
 Billy Crystal called him “one of the funniest and sweetest people I have ever known.”
-Candace Cameron Bure, who played one of his daughters on “Full House” wrote that he was “was one of the best humans beings I’ve ever known in my life.”
+Candace Cameron Bure, who played one of his daughters on “Full House,” wrote that he was “was one of the best humans beings I’ve ever known in my life.”

 He was the kind of man who would interrupt his own interview to ask his interviewer about his family.
 He served as a board member of the Scleroderma Research Foundation and raised awareness of the disease after it took his sister’s life.